 For those of us who want to direct, LA is one of the most difficult places to do it.
 Nobody is going to “discover” you.
 We hear the magical GOODWILL HUNTING stories and hope for the same.
 But your chances of becoming a millionaire at the slots in Vegas are higher.
 A lot higher.

 So what gives?
 What film school should you go to if you want to direct movies?
-I have an answer, but there’s something you need to understand about the entertainment industry first.
+I have an answer, but there’s something you need to understand about the entertainment industry first:

-They might let you be a production assistant (PA) and get coffee.
 I know, it’s a harsh reality.
 My common gripe after film school was “Hollywood is a sweat shop!”
 Because I had to do A LOT of free work even as crew.
 I cut three feature films for a total of $4000.
 Not forty.
 FOUR.

 After graduation you need money to begin making movies Rebel Without A Crew Style.
 You must hone experience.
 Master the craft.
 Build an audience.
 Gain momentum.
 You need a school that economically teaches the craft of filmmaking, but teaches it well—It was for this reason that I started Write & Direct.